257 kilometres (straight line) east of Perth.

 23 kilometres (straight line) north-east of Merredin.

 1.9 kilometres (straight line) from Burracoppin.

 16524429 metres North

 From Great Eastern Highway

 At Burracoppin turn SSE onto Hunt Street and travel 1.2 km to Goldfields Road.
 Turn left and proceed 400 metres to the turnoff on the south side of the road.
 The plaque is 100 metres past the carpark entry and, since 2021, has been signposted.

 After crossing Great Eastern Highway continue 6.9 kilometres along Goldfields Road to Burracoppin Well.

-Needs cleaning out and rock walls assessed.
+The well needs cleaning out and the rock walls assessed.